carpentrycon/carpentrycon2022/_posts/2020-05-14-carpentrycon-at-home-proposals.md

 -   Social events
 -   Skill-ups
 -   Project sprints
+-   Lightning Talks *a five minute talk on a topic related to the theme*

 A description of each session type is available within the proposal repository (see below).